saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 Before mounting the additional disk, it's advisable to format it and create a filesystem.
 For guidance on this process, you can [follow these instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html).

-In this example, we have a device with 300 GB of available space located at **`/dev/nvme1n1`**.
-We are going to mount that using the steps below:
+In this example, we're working with a 300 GB device located at `/dev/nvme1n1`.
+The steps to mount this device are outlined below:

 ```bash
 sudo mkdir /mnt/avail